Slikrick87/Nimbus2/README.md

 and had to manually change nuget package for Microsoft.EntityFrameworkCore.Design to version 8.0.3

-currently that should at least get you to a white loading screen on a machine new to the project

-if you find any issues causing this white screen or even just have an opinion please let me know!

-Using a database (local for now but remote database would be best) for the fleet of trucks to more easily track mileage on trucks and some commonly replaced parts like tires and oil through user daily mileage input will automatically update mileage on said trucks tires and oil change
+Using an SQLite database (local for now but remote database would be best) for the fleet of trucks to more easily track mileage on trucks and some commonly replaced parts like tires and oil through user daily mileage input will automatically update mileage on said trucks tires and oil change

 using same local database for adding addresses to a particular route that a truck is also assigned to.